Types of advance directives

 - Whether you would want food and fluids even if you weren’t able to make other decisions

-- Whether you want treatment for pain, nausea, or other symptoms, even if you aren’t able to make other decisions (this may be called “comfort care”)
+- Whether you want treatment for pain, nausea, or other symptoms, even if you aren’t able to make other decisions (this may be called “comfort care” or “palliative care”.)

-It is also important to know that choosing not to have “aggressive medical treatment” is different from refusing all medical care.
+It’s also important to know that choosing not to have aggressive medical treatment is different from refusing all medical care.
 A person can still get antibiotics, nutrition, pain medicines, and other treatments.
 It’s just that the goal of treatment becomes comfort rather than cure.
 You’ll want to make it clear exactly what you want and don’t want.

 You may revoke (end or take back) a living will at any time.
-It is important to know that a few states will automatically void the living will after a certain number of years.
+It’s important to know that a few states automatically void a living will after a certain number of years.
 Check out your state laws so you know if and, if so, how often you have to renew your living will.

-There is no general agreement for recognizing living wills from other states.
-If you spend time in more than one state, you should create separate living wills, or find a way to be sure that your living will meets the requirements of all the states you spend a lot of time in.
+There’s no general agreement for recognizing living wills from other states.
+If you spend time in more than one state, you should create separate living wills, or make sure that your living will meets the requirements of all the states you spend a lot of time in.

-A living will is more limited than a health care power of attorney.
+A living will is much more limited than a health care power of attorney.
 Both apply only when you are unable to speak for yourself, but the living will takes effect only if you are terminally ill or permanently unconscious.
-It also only gives written instructions about certain things that might happen and does not cover every health care situation that could come up.
-This means it may not cover your situation when you need it.
-With a living will, you cannot choose an agent or proxy to make decisions for you, and no one is appointed to be sure that your wishes are carried out.
+The living will gives written instructions about certain things that might happen.
+But it can’t possibly cover every health care situation that could come up, and it may not cover your situation when you need it.
+With most types of living wills, you can’t choose an agent or proxy to make decisions for you, and no one is appointed to be sure that your wishes are carried out.
 That’s why you need a health care power of attorney also (discussed later).

-State definitions of terminal illness may make a living will less useful.
-A terminal illness is an irreversible condition that in the near future will result in death or a state of permanent unconsciousness from which you are unlikely to recover.
-In most states, a terminal illness is defined as one in which the patient will die “shortly” whether or not medical treatment is given.
-Still, state definitions vary.
-For example, some states require death to be expected within a certain number of hours or days.
+State definitions of terminal illness vary and could make a living will less useful.
+A terminal illness is an irreversible condition (it cannot be cured) that in the near future will result in death or a state of permanent unconsciousness from which you are unlikely to recover.
+In most states, a terminal illness is legally defined as one in which the patient will die “shortly” whether or not medical treatment is given.
+Some states require death to be expected within a certain number of hours or days.
 In those states, life-sustaining treatment could continue, even though the patient is terminally ill and mentally incompetent, until just hours or days before death would be expected.
 Again, it’s important to know the laws in your state so you and your family know what may happen if the time comes to use your living will.

 Durable power of attorney for health care / health care power of attorney

 A durable power of attorney for health care is also called a health care power of attorney.
-It is a legal document in which you choose a proxy (agent) to make all your health care decisions if you become unable to do so.
+It’s a legal document in which you name a person to be your proxy (agent) to make all your health care decisions if you become unable to do so.

-Your proxy, can speak with doctors and other caregivers on your behalf and make decisions according to directions you gave earlier.
+Your proxy or agent can speak with doctors and other caregivers on your behalf and make decisions according to directions you gave earlier.
 The person you chose decides which treatments or procedures you do or do not want.
-If your wishes in a certain situation are not known, your agent will decide based on what he or she thinks you would want and what he or she considers to be in line with your wishes.
-But some states do restrict the ability of your agent to carry out some requests.
+If your wishes in a certain situation are not known, your agent will decide based on what he or she thinks you would want.
+But some states do restrict your agent’s ability to carry out some requests.
 For example, a few states do not allow your agent to stop artificial nutrition (feeding) and hydration (giving fluids).

-State laws that let you choose a proxy or agent usually require that the request be in writing, signed by the person choosing the proxy, and witnessed.
+State laws that let you choose a proxy or agent usually require that the request be in writing, signed by the person choosing the proxy (you), and witnessed.
 In many cases, the proxy also signs the document.
 Some states have a special form for this.

 “Do Not Resuscitate” orders

 In the hospital: A “Do Not Resuscitate” or DNR order means that if you stop breathing or your heart stops, nothing will be done to try to keep you alive.
 A DNR order allows natural death and is sometimes called an “Allow Natural Death” order.
-If you are in the hospital, you can ask your doctor to add a “Do Not Resuscitate” or DNR order to your medical record.
-You would ask for this if you didn’t want the hospital staff to try to revive you if your heart or breathing stopped.
-Some hospitals require a new DNR each time you are admitted, so you may have to ask at every admission.
-But remember that an in-patient DNR order is only good while you are in the hospital.
+If you are in the hospital, you can ask your doctor to add a DNR order to your medical record.
+You would only ask for this if you didn’t want the hospital staff to try to revive you if your heart or breathing stopped.
+Some hospitals require a new DNR order each time you are admitted, so you may have to ask every time you go into the hospital.
+But remember that this DNR order is only good while you are in the hospital.
 Outside the hospital, it’s a little more difficult.

-Some states have an advance directive that is called a Do Not Attempt Resuscitation (DNAR) or special Do Not Resuscitate (DNR) order for use outside the hospital.
+Outside the hospital: Some states have an advance directive that’s called a Do Not Attempt Resuscitation (DNAR) or special Do Not Resuscitate (DNR) order for use outside the hospital.
 The non-hospital DNR or DNAR is intended for Emergency Medical Service (EMS) teams, who answer 911 calls and are usually required to try to revive and prolong life in every way they can.
-Even though families expecting a death are advised to call other sources for help when the patient worsens, a moment of uncertainty sometimes results in a 911 call.
+Even though families expecting a death are advised to call other sources for help when the patient dies, a moment of uncertainty sometimes results in a 911 call.
 This can mean unwanted measures are used.
 The non-hospital DNR or DNAR order offers a way for patients to refuse the full resuscitation effort in advance, even if EMS is called.
 It must be signed by both the patient and the doctor.

-If you could become pregnant, you should very clearly state your decisions in case something happens during pregnancy.
+If you could become pregnant, you should also very clearly state your decisions in case something happens during pregnancy.
 Whether the health care provider will honor your decisions at this time depends on the following: